-- Discover that media is enjoyable, entertaining, persuasive and powerful - Use media theory to analyse media texts - Develop skills for a wide variety of careers - Engage in creative activity which increases personal confidence and practical skills
+Discover that media is enjoyable, entertaining, persuasive and powerful

+Use media theory to analyse media texts

+Develop skills for a wide variety of careers

+• Engage in creative activity which increases personal confidence and practical skills

+Tertiary study

+Arts

+Communication

+Social Sciences

+Technology

+\Rightarrow

+Employment

+Film

+Television

+Web design

+Radio

+Newspaper

+Magazine

+Contact Teacher: Mrs Jones

+MEDIA STUDIES LEVEL 2

-A minimum of 12 credits at NCEA Level 1 in English.
+Entry requirements: A minimum of 12 credits at NCEA Level 1 in English.
 Writing at Level 7 of the curriculum.

-Up to 21 Level 2 credits This course explores the role of media in society and how the media represents people.
+Course outline: This course explores the role of media in society and how the media represents people.
 Students view and examine narrative conventions in film.
 In addition, they study codes and conventions of a film genre.
 They plan and produce a Road Movie film trailer.
 Students also prepare a visual diary of the representation of a group, write a script to show how this group is represented in the media and present it to an audience.
 This presentation is filmed.
 Two thirds of this course is practical and one third involves writing and film theory.

-Internal assessment 17 credits, external assessment 4 credits A minimum of 12 credits at NCEA Level 2 in English.
-Writing at level 8 of the curriculum.
-Up to 23 credits This course examines genre with a focus on two different theoretical readings of one text, an investigation of an aspect of media and the production of a feature magazine article.
-Students need to be aware that one third of this course is practical and two thirds writing and theory.
-Students at Level 3 need to be able to undertake independent research write at Level 8 of the curriculum and have good critical thinking skills.
-Selected students will also have an opportunity to prepare for the scholarship examination.
-Internal assessment 19 credits, external assessment 4 credits
+Assessment: Internal assessment 17 credits, external assessment 4 credits